Scorpions in Winter

 Where Do Scorpions Nest?

 Most scorpions are solitary in nature, BUT during winter months Arizona Bark Scorpions GATHER to nest in large groups of 20-30 scorpions!
 Scorpions nest, or hibernate, in and under: bark, lumber piles, bigger landscaping rocks, wall voids, structural cracks and crevices, under concrete foundations and expansion joints, in block wall fences, in warm walls or attic spaces.
-Other scorpions species hibernate in ground burrows.
+Other scorpion species hibernate in ground burrows.

 If you’re seeing scorpions between November and February, you likely have scorpion nests close by… Time for Scorpion Pest Control!

 Scorpions nesting inside walls or attic spaces may emerge inside the house (it’s warmer there).
 Scorpions do not stay in the attics when it warms up at all.
 As attic temps rise above 100°, which happens fast in the Phoenix Valley, scorpions leave.
 If you see a scorpion inside your home during the winter you may have a group of bark scorpions nesting close.

 Effective scorpion control is an ongoing process because when protective barriers wear off, and they only last 30-45 days, scorpions from surrounding areas move right back in!
 Seeing scorpions around your property during cold months is a good indication of a bigger problem… Scorpion encounters during the winter are a sign of scorpion nests, or hibernating groups in your home and around your yard.